timster/quoridor/prompts.md

 get rid of the core game compoenents section, add descriptions of ALL the functions in the vue part.

 if blue can win on their next move, ALWAYS place a wall to block blue.

+under blue walls and red walls at the top, show how many blocks until each player reaches the finish.